-As of July 30, 2005, our stores averaged 2,700 square feet.
+As of January 29, 2005, our stores averaged 2,700 square feet.
 We have been, and plan to continue, opening new stores that average 3,000 square feet, slightly larger than our historical average size.
 These larger stores are intended to enable us to offer an expanded merchandise selection while maintaining our distinctive store environment.

 Expansion Opportunities and Site Selection.
-Since the end of fiscal 2002, we have opened 53 stores to enhance our position in existing markets and to enter into new markets, to build our brand awareness and to capitalize on our successful store model.
-We plan to open 35 new stores in fiscal 2005 (including 11 stores that we have opened during the six months ended July 30, 2005) and to continue to open a significant number of new stores in future years.
+Since the end of fiscal 2002, we have opened 42 stores to enhance our position in existing markets and to enter into new markets, to build our brand awareness and to capitalize on our successful store model.
+We plan to open 35 new stores in fiscal 2005 and to continue to open a significant number of new stores in future years.
 Our new store openings are planned in both existing and new markets.